Yo828/GettingAndCleaningData/README.md

- ## Create TidyD data set
+ # Create TidyD data set

  The run_analysis function creates a tidy dataset as follows

- 1. First, the required packages for this function is loade
+ 1. First, the required packages for this function is loaded
  .. dplyr

  1. A very basic test is performed to see if the required dta exist, by checking if the